Importance of Regional Anaesthesia in COVID Times

 There are three types of anesthesia; local, regional, and general.
 Local anesthesia is specific; a small area of the body is numbed while one is conscious or awake.
 Regional anesthesia is administered to numb a specific region of nerves on the body.
 The patient may be awake/ conscious or receive a sedative for a light sleep during the operation.
 The patient may remember parts of the procedure but should be free of pain.
 General anesthesia is a state of regulated unconsciousness that results in a loss of body sensation through anesthetic drugs, such as gases or vapors inhaled through a mask or breathing tube or drugs given through an IV.
 It is rare for patients to have any memory during general anesthesia.

-Administering anaesthesia before and during the surgery.
+Administering anesthesia before and during the surgery.

 Monitoring and observing any slightest changes in the body functions during the surgery.

-Ensuring patient’s well being and pain control during and after the surgery.
+Ensuring patient’s well-being and pain control during and after the surgery.

 Management of the vitals such as breathing, heart rate, body temperature, blood pressure, etc during the surgery.